Haoyu0227/haoyu0227.github.io/_pages/about.md

 I am a graduate student in [University of Illinois Department of Computer Science](https://cs.illinois.edu/).
 Before that, I obtained my B.S. degree in Statistics & Computer Science, from [University of Illinois at Urbana-Champaign](https://illinois.edu/).

 I have a strong background in full stack development.
 For backend techniques, I’m skilled in Express.js, Flask, ASP.NET Core, Hadoop and so on.
 For frontend, I’m experienced in React.js, Vue.js, CSS.
 I have experience in databases such as MongoDB, PostgreSQL and Elasticsearch.
 Except excellent academic performace, I conducted extensive internships and projects.
 I was a software engineer intern at [NetEase](https://www.linkedin.com/company/netease/) in 2020 and [Xiaomi](https://www.linkedin.com/company/xiaomi-technology/) in 2021.
-I will Join Meta as a SWE Intern during Summer 2022!
+I will join Meta as a SWE Intern during Summer 2022!

 Education
 ------